department-of-veterans-affairs/va.gov-team/products/health-care/checkin/engineering/qa/test-cases-check-in-with-travel-reimbursement.md

 ## Test Case F: General Claim Submission Error

 ### Use case
-As a user, if I try to file a claim but there is a general BTSSS API error, I will get an error indicating that claim could not be filed.
+As a Veteran, I need to check-in for my appointment and I WOULD like to file a travel reimbursement claim.
+However, the BTSSS API throwns an error and did not accept my claim as a result.

 ### Arrange (Data needed)
 See [How to acccess in Staging](#how-to-access-in-staging)